1959 Chicago Bears season

 The 1959 season was the Chicago Bears' 40th in the National Football League.
 The team matched on their 8–4 record from 1958 under the coaching of George Halas, winning their last seven games.

+Preseason

+Regular season

+The Bears had only two seat prices for the 1959 season: box seats cost $5, while the grandstand — either upper or lower — was priced at $4 per ticket.
+No discount was given for the full six game home package, with listed prices of $30 and $24, respectively.